swc-project/swc/README.md

 # Performance

+The lower bound of the speedup compared to babel is **16**.
 The benchmarks were run on Macbook pro, dual core, 2.3GHz Intel Core i5, 16 GB ram

 |                          |                performance             |
 | ------------------------ |:--------------------------------------:|